upros/acme-integrations/draft-ietf-acme-integrations.md

 Similar to the EST section above, the client calls EST /csrattrs API before calling the EST /simpleenroll API.
 This enables the server to indicate what fields the pledge should include in the CSR that the client sends in the /simpleenroll API.
 Refer to section {csr-attributes} for more details.

 The call flow illustrates the RA returning a 202 Retry-After response to the initial EST /simpleenroll API.
-This may be appropriate if processing of the /simpleenroll request and ACME interactions takes some timme to complete.
+This may be appropriate if processing of the /simpleenroll request and ACME interactions takes some time to complete.

 ~~~
 +--------+             +--------+            +--------+     +------+